patternfly/patternfly-react/packages/patternfly-4/react-integration/README.md

 ## Running integration tests
 Once you’ve completed writing your integration tests, run all tests to verify that both new tests and previously written tests are all working.

-Run the following command to run all tests:
+Run the following command from the root directory to run all tests:

 `yarn run test:integration`